Huntsman Spiders

 Where do you find them?

 If you find one in the house you don’t need to move to a new house.
 You can just leave it alone — they are walking insect-pest removers after all — or you can take them outside.
 This second suggestion is easier said than done.
 I’ve read that you can sweep them outside with a broom but they run really fast and I’d be nervous about hurting the spider.
-I usually find it easy enough to catch them in a big plastic container and take them outside.
-Here’s the method I use to catch them.
+If I’m fast enough and the spider is slow enough, I will usually catch them in a big plastic container and take them outside.
+The way I do that is common enough but here’s a description of the technique.

 Are they aggressive?

-No. Huntsmans are not an aggressive type of spider and most of the time they will run away when you encounter them.
-However some female Huntsmans might be less timid when they’re guarding their egg sack, rearing up in an aggressive fashion.
+No. Huntsmans are not aggressive and most of the time they’ll run away when you encounter them.
+However some female Huntsmans might be less timid when they’re guarding their egg sack, rearing up in an aggressive fashion if get too close.

 What if these spiders freak you out?
 What can you do about it?